HoyPido/ios_sdk_v3/README.md

 ![Add the framework in your targets app Linked Frameworks and Libraries](https://cloud.githubusercontent.com/assets/19551956/16231365/d0c06eb4-37bd-11e6-80fa-eb6ce027aed9.png)

-Press the plus and in the list select the MobileConnectSDK.framework and then press add
+Press the pluss and in the list select the MobileConnectSDK.framework and then press add
 ![select the MobileConnectSDK.framework and then press add](https://cloud.githubusercontent.com/assets/19551956/16231442/2365a97c-37be-11e6-99e1-f3ca275a581b.png)

 As a result you'll have it added in the Linked Frameworks and Libraries section